 There is absolutely no excuse in a society where condoms can be purchased on nearly every street corner for men — and, yes, let’s face it, men are the ones primarily responsible here — not to be taking the most basic steps to put an end to human overpopulation and its devastating effect on our precious reserves of freshwater.

 We can’t even begin to grapple with this crisis unless we first and foremost organize and mobilize our communities.

 If the only concern that crosses most people’s minds on a daily basis is the next paycheck, the next vacation, or the next snap from a potential love interest, then of course this is never going to happen.
-So in order for us to begin to work together as communities, we first have to put down our phones, turn off our devices, go outside, and meet people in the real world to create community and protect our planet.
+So in order for us to begin to work together as communities, we first have to put down our phones, get outside, and meet people in the real world to create community and protect our planet.